ryanoasis/vim-devicons/readme.md

 No real formal process has been setup - just stick to general good conventions for now.

-## Rationale

-After seeing the awesome theme for Atom (seti-ui) and the awesome plugins work done for NERDTree and vim-airline and wanting something like this for Vim I decided to create my first plugin.

 ## Inspiration and special thanks